aptivator/js-library-seed/README.md

 ### Caveats

 This scaffolding repository is basic.
-For example, when creating libraries with external dependencies, `rollup.config.js` will need to be updated by including `external` and `globals` declarations.
+For example, when creating libraries with external dependencies, `rollup.config.js` will need to include `external` and `globals` declarations.
 Other configurations may be needed depending on the specifics of the developed library.